Jesus – An Idealist or a Realist

 There is a major difference between an idealist and realist.
 An idealist visualizes what an ideal world would be like and then takes steps accordingly towards that ideal world, while a realist views the world as it really is, and takes steps to change it.
-Based on this definition, Jesus the perfect man was a realist.
+Based on this definition, Christ the perfect man was a realist.

 God created our world perfect (Genesis 1:31).
 He made perfect humans with the freedom of choice (Joshua 24:15).
 Unfortunately, mankind chose to believe the devil (Genesis 3:6) and thus allowed him to demonstrate his rule in our world.
 The result of our sinful choices is the suffering and death we see in our world today (Romans 6:23).

 But the Lord, in His infinite mercy, took upon Himself the burden of saving humanity from sin and its penalty.
 The innocent Son of God died to set us free from the devil and restore God’s perfect image in man.
 “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life” (John 3:16).
 The love and justice of God were fully demonstrated and fulfilled at the cross.

 An idealist sees God as only loving, and not also just.
 He sees human nature as good.
 He believes that everyone will be saved eventually.
 But the Bible teaches that although God is loving (1 John 4:8), He is also just (Psalms 9:7-9).
 God’s Holy laws are pure (Romans 7:12).
 A realist, on the other hand, sees man’s sinful state and the need for the Savior to cleanse from sin.
 God through the death of His Son made every provision that sinners may be made whole again (Romans 8:1-39).
 Everyone that the Savior’s death by faith can receive both forgiveness and victory over sin (2 Corinthians 2:14).